By Latitude · April 9, 2026

 1. Latitude — Best for Production-Based Eval Generation and Issue Tracking

-• GEPA auto-generates evaluators from annotated failure modes — no manual scorer authoring
+• Auto-generates evaluators from annotated failure modes — no manual scorer authoring (GEPA supported)

 • Issue lifecycle tracking (open → annotated → tested → fixed → verified)